visimp/visimp/docs/LAYER.md

 piece of your `visimp` configuration in the [introduction](INTRO.md).
 More concretely, a layer `L` is a structure with the following fields:

-- `L.indentifier` is a unique string that identifies the layer.
+- `L.identifier` is a unique string that identifies the layer.
 This identifier is usually a meaningful name, often matching with the lua filename;
 - `L.default_config` is the layer's default configuration to be extended via a merge with the configuration given to `L.configure(...)`.
 Please see the next